SheetAble/SheetAble/README.md

 ## Acknowledgements

+Special thanks to the contributors who have helped shape SheetAble.
-- [Open Opus API](https://openopus.org) - Free, open metadata for classical music
+We also acknowledge the invaluable support of the Open Opus API, providing free and open metadata for classical music.